TeamAtlasDev/horizon-website/docs/information.md

 ## Getting Support

 Stuck in a black hole and need some help?
 The Atlas & Horizon Support Team is ready to beam you up!
-For assistance, hop into our [Support Server](https://support.teamatlas.dev) or shoot us an email at hello@horizonbot.xyz.
+For assistance, hop into our [Support Server](https://support.teamatlas.dev).

 :::note
 Email responses may take up to 7 business days.
 For faster-than-light assistance, especially if you need immediate help, we recommend reaching out via Discord.